AppleGamer22/applegamer22.github.io/content/posts/go/goreleaser/index.md

 ## GitHub Actions
 I use GoReleaser [GitHub Actions integration](https://goreleaser.com/ci/actions/) to build, package and release my open-source projects automatically after a stable [semantic version](https://goreleaser.com/limitations/semver/) `git` tag is pushed to GitHub.
 The above-mentioned [access tokens](#online-accounts) are injected into the appropriate workflow steps as [workflow secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

+### Event Definitions
+This workflow is run every time a new tag is pushed to GitHub.
+For my purposes of production builds, I exclude alpha, beta and release candidate versions.
+In order to release new package versions in the [GitHub packages registry](https://github.com/features/packages), additional write-permissions should be set.

 ```yml
 # yaml-language-server: $schema=https://json.schemastore.org/github-workflow.json
 name: Release